 The Risk and Compliance committee advises and assists the Board in respect of overseeing governance of compliance by setting the direction for how compliance should be approached and addressed in Sanlam.
-The Sanlam Group compliance policy mandates all Board of directors at business cluster level and employees to comply with Group compliance policy, applicable laws, non-binding rules, codes and standards that support Sanlam being a responsible and good corporate citizen.

-The implementation of sound compliance management practices and procedures, serve to mitigate compliance risk and improve the remediation of any instances of non-compliance which many occur.
+The Sanlam Group compliance policy mandates all Boards at business cluster level and employees to comply with the Group compliance policy, applicable laws, non-binding rules, codes and standards that support Sanlam being a responsible and good corporate citizen.
+The Group's design and implementation of sound compliance management practices and procedures are aimed at detecting and mitigating compliance risks.
+It serves to improve the remediation of any instances of non-compliance which may occur.
 The Group compliance policy seeks to ensure compliance with the applicable laws and non-binding rules, codes and standards in all jurisdictions within which Sanlam operates.
-Creating a sound compliance culture in Sanlam means that compliance is understood for the obligations it creates and for the rights and protections it affords for the Sanlam Group and its stakeholders.
+Creating a sound governance and compliance culture in Sanlam means that compliance is understood for the obligations it creates and for the rights and protections it affords for the Sanlam Group and its stakeholders

 The Sanlam Group compliance policy gives effect to the "tight" aspects of governance in respect of which Sanlam establishes the principles and minimum standards to be adhered to.
-It provides for principles and minimum standards in respect of the defined tight aspects of governance that are set and approved by the Sanlam Group Executive committee based on its delegated authority from the Board.
+It provides for principles and minimum standards in respect of the defined tight aspects of governance that are set and approved by the Risk and Compliance committee and the Sanlam Group Executive committee based on its respective delegated authority from the Board.
 The Group compliance office is the responsible functionary that operates as the custodian of compliance as a "tight" area of governance and set the minimum standards for the Group Executive committee to approve.
 The Group compliance office develops procedures to facilitate the implementation of the Group compliance policy in respect of compliance across the Sanlam Group and monitors adherence to the Group compliance policy.

-The Risk and Compliance committee receives regular reports on compliance matters through the Group head of compliance, who is suitably skilled and experienced and reports directly to the Group actuary and Group risk officer.
+The Risk and Compliance committee receives regular reports on compliance-related matters through the Group head of compliance, who is suitably skilled and experienced.
+He reports directly to the Group's Chief Actuary and Group Risk Officer and his performance is assessed on an annual basis in alignment with best practices.
 An overview of compliance governance and management, the key focus areas, the arrangements and initiatives embarked on to ensure the effectiveness of risk management and how these have been addressed are disclosed in the Corporate Governance Report.